terremazo/CS3120-FinalProject/README.md

 PCA was used with n_components = 3.
 The KNN model used n_neighbors = 5.

-LDA is normally a classification model being used in this instance as if it is performing regression.
+LDA is normally a classification model being used in this instance as if it were performing regression.
 The LDA model "binned" the data into three categories: 0-low price, 1-medium price, 2- high price.
 These are the categories that the LDA model used as targets.